lorikrammer/GW-HIVE.github.io/docs/README.md

-# The HIVE Lab
+# The HIVE Lab Static Pages: Docs

 ### This repository serves to provide static content for The [GW HIVE Lab](https://hive.biochemistry.gwu.edu/home) pages.

 #### If you are unfamiliar with Github please start [HERE](https://guides.github.com/activities/hello-world/)

-## For HIVE Lab associates who would like to contribute:
+## HIVE Lab associates who would like to contribute:

 1) [Fork this repository](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo)